Neiden, Norway

+Neighboring settlements: There is a settlement on the Finnish side, Näätämö (Finland) (map), one kilometer from the Finland-Norway border.
+It has shops.

 Culture: Traditional row boats made of wood, called "Neiden boat"s (Neidenbåt), were not made for many years until one was finished in 2024.
+Those boats were used for fishing on the Neiden River.

 History

 Neiden became the main settlement of the westernmost Njauddâm sijdd (siida, i.e. the fundamental unit of the old Sami society, indicating both the area and the family group(s) exploiting it) of the Skolts and has remained relatively unchanged, leaving numerous traces of earlier use of the area intact.

 Neiden was governmentally divided officially in 1852.
 The reason for that separation was the demarcation treaty between the Kingdom of Sweden-Norway and the Grand Duchy of Finland, which prohibited nomadic reindeer herding and moving of fishermen over the border.
 That caused much harm to reindeer husbandry for a long time.

 World War Two

 In October, 1944, German forces withdrew through the area after having failed to capture Murmansk in Operation Silver Fox.
 On the 26th and 27th around two hundred Soviet and German soldiers were killed around the village.